 Kind?
 Her words were torture like stab wounds, killing his conscience.
 She didn’t know him at all.

 “Alright.
 I’m sorry.”
 She scolded herself in her mind.
 Of course he wouldn’t want to talk about Harry.
-“But will you tell me?”
+“But will you tell me one thing?”

 Draco instantly feared what she was going to ask next.
 Would she want a straight answer about Katie Bell?
 His heart skipped a beat as he waited for her words.